rhysmoggs/ms1-bakes-by-noemie/README.md

 ## Credits

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)
+-   The

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): code used from the Bootstrap document/library.
+Used for navbar and modal.
+All other sections of the website is my own work and personal tweaking.

 -   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
 Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
 Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)

 ### Content

--   All content was written by the developer.
+-   The hero image on the index.html webpage is owned by Noémie Fradette of Bakes by Noémie.

--   This README.md document was based on Code Institute's template, found [here](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md) .
+-   This README.md document was based on Code Institute's [template](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md) .

 ### Media